Ahmed Fathy (Qatari footballer)

 Ahmed Fathy Mansi Abdulla (also spelled Fatehi, أحمد فتحي, born 25 January 1993) is a professional footballer who plays as a midfielder for Al-Arabi.
 Born in Egypt, he represents the Qatar national team.

 Career

+Fathy with Qatar at the 2023 AFC Asian Cup.

 Fathy began his professional career with Al-Arabi in 2012.
 After several years living in Qatar, he was granted Qatari citizenship and represented the Qatar national team.
 He was a member of the 2019 AFC Asian Cup and 2023 AFC Asian Cup winning team.

+Fathy was selected for the 26-man squad for the 2026 FIFA World Cup on 27 May 2026.